keepsimple1/libaes/README.md

 ### Contribution

 Contributions are welcome!
+Please open an issue in GitHub if any questions.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the above license(s), shall be dual licensed as above, without any additional terms or conditions.